CarlSanch/NIU-Computer-Science/README.md

 ## CSCI 470 - Programming in Java
 Instructor: Reva Freedman
-(Fall 2021)
+(Spring 2022)
 ###### Overview
 Intermediate-level course in object-oriented programming in Java, including multi-threading, graphical applets, and Internet-based distributed client-server database applications.
 Extensive laboratory work.

-## CSCI 490-J - Topics in Computer Science (Computer Graphics)
+## CSCI 490-J - Topics in Computer Science (Visual Analytics)
-Instructor: Kirk Duffin
+Instructor: Maoyuan Sun
-(Fall 2021)
+(Spring 2022)
 ###### Overview
-This course will provide an examination of fundamental techniques used to create 3D models in computer graphics.
-This is not a course on making cinematic special effects, video games, highly visual web pages, or using specific 3D modeling packages.
-(Although all of these areas are natural extensions of the ideas that will be presented.)
+To tackle the onset of big data, visual analytics seeks to marry human cognition with computational analytical horsepower.
+The goal of this course is to introduce students the state-of-the-art of theories and models in visual analytics.
+Student will learn the value of interactive visualizations to support data analytics by leveraging computation with human cognition.

+## CSCI 490-J - Topics in Computer Science (Quality Assurance and Software Testing)
+Instructor: Mona Rahimi
+(Spring 2022)
+###### Overview
+To help students gain an understanding of principles and issues in software testing and analysis.
+Students will become familiar with various levels of testing such as unit, integration, system, performance, acceptance and stress testing.
+They will develop an understanding of test lifecycle planning, test design & coverage analysis, test case selection, and complexity measurements

 ## SIUe - Lost Files